-COMPARISON OF PROPOSED LAND USE ZONING TO RECOMMENDATIONS: DEVELOPMENT ZONING (CONTINUED)
+DEVELOPMENT ZONING (CONTINUED)

-Concept Plan Proposal Recommendations Proposed resort development zone (D-GN2M) Staff/consultants recommend the creation of three separate zones to accommodate resort-related development in different wave: Resort-related development would be located exclusively in areas zoned as D-GN2M - Resort Development Zone (accommodates a broad mix of recreational, commercial and residential uses, and allow for larger scale development associated with resort development).
-Areas described as suitable only for "low impact" development would have exact same zoning as remainder of resort development zone.
-Development areas affected by this zone would be: • Portion of Lity Bay; and • Big Moose Mountain.
-20/05 to decommodate reson related development why different ways: 1.
+Concept Plan Proposal Amendments Proposed resort development zone (D-GN2M)Resort-related development would be located exclusively in areas zoned as D-GN2M - Resort Development Zone (accommodates a broad mix of recreational, commercial and residential uses, and allow for larger scale development associated with resort development).
+Areas described as suitable only for "low impact" development would have exact same zoning as remainder of resort development zone.Development areas affected by this zone would be: portion of Lily Bay; Amendments Create three separate zones to accommodate resort- related development in different ways: 1.
 Residential/resort-optional development zone (D-MH-RS2) Allows, but does not require, resort-related development (i.e. allows residential and/or resort accommodation units without a resort core).
-Allows residential development (including single-family dwellings, duplexes, multi-family dwellings i.e. condominiums, townhouses and affordable housing), as well as public/civic facilities and uses, home occupations and other uses compatible with residential development.
+Allows residential development (including single-family dwellings, duplexes, multi-family dwellings i.e. condominiums, townhouses and affordable housing), and Big Moose Mountain. condominiums, townhouses and affordable housing), as well as public/civic facilities and uses, home occupations and other uses compatible with residential development.
 Allows neighborhood-scale commercial facilities and uses by permit (rather than by special exception); imposes gross floor area restrictions on such facilities, but does not limit land devoted to commercial uses in each development area to a maximum aggregate acreage.
-If a resort core is proposed as part of a long-term development plan, also allows by permit (a) resort accommodation units and (b) nature-based resort related commercial facilities and uses of the surrounding area (without any gross floor area restrictions on such the surrounding area (without any gross floor area restrictions on land devoted to such uses).
+If a resort core is proposed as part of a long-term development plan, also allows by permit (a) resort accommodation units and (b) nature-based resort related commercial facilities and uses that are compatible - in terms of type, scale and design - with the character, natural and cultural values of the surrounding area (without any gross floor area restrictions on facilities or any maximum aggregate acreage restrictions on land devoted to such uses).
 Development areas affected by this zone would be: Lily Bay Moose Bay

-56 Nature-based resort related commercial facilities and uses could include, for example, a Nordic ski center, ice skating rink, campground, clubhouse, athletic courts, outdoor theater, swimming pool, commercial marina, golf course, and hospitality amenities (e.g. restaurants, bars, spas, shops, conference spaces, and other facilities and services commonly associated with nature-based resorts).
+&lt;sup>55 Nature-based resort related commercial facilities and uses could include, for example, a Nordic ski center, ice skating rink, campground, clubhouse, athletic courts, outdoor theater, swimming pool, commercial marina, golf course, and hospitality amenities (e.g. restaurants, bars, spas, shops, conference spaces, and other facilities and services commonly associated with nature-based resorts).

-COMPARISON OF PROPOSED LAND USE ZONING TO RECOMMENDATIONS: DEVELOPMENT ZONING (CONTINUED)
+DEVELOPMENT ZONING (CONTINUED)

-Concept Plan Proposal Recommendations 2.
+Concept Plan Proposal An nendments 2.
 Resort development zone (D-MH-RT) Requires nature-based resort development (allows residential and/or resort accommodation units only in proportion to growth of a resort core and short-term visitor accommodations).
-57 Allows nature-based resort related commercial facilities and uses 58 that are part of a resort core and are compatible - in terms of type, scale and design - with the character, natural and cultural values of the surrounding area (without any gross floor area restrictions on facilities or any maximum aggregate acreage restrictions on land devoted to such uses).
+Allows nature-based resort related commercial facilities and uses that are part of a resort core and are compatible - in terms of type, scale and design - with the character, natural and cultural values of the surrounding area (without any gross floor area restrictions on facilities or any maximum aggregate acreage restrictions on land devoted to such uses).
 In addition, allows other structures, uses or services that are incorporated into a long-term development plan and determined by the Commission to be consistent with the purposes of this zone, the Concept Plan and Commission's Comprehensive Land Use Plan.
 Development areas affected by this zone would be Big Moose Mountain, including Deep Cove (Moosehead Lake) and Burnham Pond north shore, but excluding Indian Pond.
 3. Primitive resort development zone (D-MH-PR) Restricts permitted uses to primitive resort accommodations, uses and structures, modeled on intensity and type characterized by LURC's current definition for commercial sporting camps.
 Prohibits subdivision of land in this zone.
 Development areas affected by this zone would be Big Moose Mountain - Indian Pond shore, and Lily Bay Mountain.

-57 See recommendations, Proposed Development Areas: Big Moose Mountain.
+&lt;sup>56 See Proposed Development Areas: Big Moose Mountain, p 14.